Frequently Asked Questions

 The mixed age class (children stay in each class for three years at a time — two years in Toddler) allows children to be able to progress according to their unique developmental schedule.
 Each child enters “sensitive periods” at very individual times.
 The prepared environment of the classroom is ready for that child’s sudden eagerness to absorb the concept of number, or the desire to master pre-reading skills, for instance, whenever it occurs.
 Furthermore, older children learn by teaching the younger ones, and younger children are able to see what lies ahead (in what the older children are doing), which creates the desire in them to go on to the next set of skills.
 Finally, the mixed age class allows children to make progress in intellectual development separately from their social and emotional readiness.

 What’s the best way to see how Montessori education works?

-Parents should call the office at (919) 489-9045 to schedule an observation in one of our classrooms – this is the best way to see what MSD is like.
-In fact, it’s so important, it’s a required part of our application process.
+Parents should call the office at (919) 489-9045 to schedule an appointment to learn more about our classrooms – this is the best way to see what MSD is like.

 Is the Montessori ‘curriculum’ very structured?